awakzdev/awakzdev/README.md

 <hr>

-<h3 align="center">🌌 In a world as vast as the starlit sky, I find my inspiration among the twinkling fireflies.
-These tiny luminescent wonders remind me that even the smallest light can brighten the darkest night. 🌟</h3>
+<h7 align="center">🌌 In a world as vast as the starlit sky, I find my inspiration among the twinkling fireflies.
+These tiny luminescent wonders remind me that even the smallest light can brighten the darkest night. 🌟</h7>
 <br/>

 </td></tr></table>

+- ⚡ Fun fact: I am a digital nomad!

 <br/>